Things you can find on my cottage studio desk these days…

 Pear Study In Watercolor

-While enrolled in the RBGE Certificate Course I had the pleasure of studying the Pyrus communis 'Williams' or Bartlett Pear in watercolor.
+While enrolled in the Royal Botanical Gardens, Edinburgh (RBGE) Certificate Course in 2017-2018 I had the pleasure of studying the Pyrus communis 'Williams' or Bartlett Pear in watercolor.

 Unfinished Cluster Of Grapes In Grapite